kubevault/kubevault/docs/README.md

 ## CSI Driver

-[CSI Driver](https://github.com/kubevault/csi-driver) project implements a Kubernetes CSI driver for HashiCorp Vault servers.
+KubeVault works seamlessly with [Secrets Store CSI driver for Kubernetes secrets](https://github.com/kubernetes-sigs/secrets-store-csi-driver).

-We're always looking for help improving our documentation, so please don't hesitate to [file an issue](https://github.com/kubevault/project/issues/new) if you see some problem.
+We're always looking for help improving our documentation, so please don't hesitate to [file an issue](https://github.com/kubevault/kubevault/issues/new) if you see some problem.
 Or better yet, submit your own [contributions](/docs/CONTRIBUTING.md) to help make our docs better.

----

-**KubeVault binaries collect anonymous usage statistics to help us learn how the software is being used and how we can improve it.
-To disable stats collection, run the operator with the flag** `--enable-analytics=false`.

----